bespokejs/generator-bespoke/README.md

 ## Creating a PDF or print version

-Many online presentation hosting services (eg, Speakerdeck) are PDF only.
-To help with this, the default bespoke.js theme includes print styles so slides print in landscape A4 with all items visible.
-You can create a PDF version by simply printing to PDF in your OS.
+Many online presentation hosting services (e.g. [Speakerdeck](https://speakerdeck.com)) only support PDF uploads.
+To help with this, the default Bespoke.js theme includes print styles so slides print in landscape A4 with all items visible.
+For PDF printing, it is recommended that you use [Google Chrome](http://google.com/chrome).

 If you're developing your own themes, open Chrome Developer Tools and set 'Emulate CSS media' to 'print' while you work.